 So, are you experiencing this weird issue with Finder on your Mac?
-It’s super slow to open folders, sometimes not responding, even worse, it keeps crashing randomly.
+It’s super slow to open folders, sometimes not responding, and even worse, it keeps crashing randomly.

 This kind of Mac Finder problem is frustrating.
-And lots of fellow Mac users have reported this issue after updating Mac to the latest macOS.
+And lots of fellow Mac users have reported this issue after updating their Mac to the latest macOS.

 Fortunately, it is generally an easy fix as long as you pinpoint the culprit.
 However, the process may not be as easy as it sounds.
-Sometimes it’s much time-consuming identifying the cause rather than resolving it.
+Sometimes it’s much more time-consuming to identify the cause rather than resolve it.

-In this article, we are going to show you a few common reasons and fixes to help you tackle the Finder problem.
+In this article, we will show you a few common reasons and fixes to help you tackle the Finder problem.

-Note: to make it easier for you, we break down the solutions into two situations (see below).
+Note: to make it easier for you to read, we break down the solutions into two situations (see below).

 This scenario applies to those of you who can use Finder to open folders or access files, but the process becomes much slower than usual.
 Here are the common causes and solutions.